Cellarise/makara/README.md

 ```
 {@i n="content" v="index.title"/}
 ```
+An additional configuration option has been added to enable use of this new tag handler:
+- handler - (string, default: default)

+# Makara

 Load content bundles from a specific location.
 Optionally, decorate an express app to consume pre-localized templates, or localize templates on-the-fly.
 A summary of content property files and their use is also covered here.